 There have been a number of notable trades made at the trade deadline featuring draft picks that would turn into star players.

-March 10, 1980 - Los Angeles Kings obtained D JERRY KORAB from Buffalo for Los Angeles' first-round choice in 1982 Entry Draft (D PHIL HOUSLEY) -- trade completed one day before the trading deadline.
+March 10, 1980 -- Los Angeles Kings acquired D JERRY KORAB from Buffalo for Los Angeles' first-round pick in the 1982 Entry Draft (D PHIL HOUSLEY) -- trade completed one day before the trading deadline.

-March 10, 1981 - Los Angeles Kings obtained LW RICK MARTIN from Buffalo for Los Angeles' third-round choice in 1981 Entry Draft (D COLIN CHISHOLM) and first-round choice in the 1983 Entry Draft (G TOM BARRASSO).
+March 10, 1981 -- Los Angeles Kings acquired LW RICK MARTIN from Buffalo for Los Angeles' third-round pick in the 1981 Entry Draft (D COLIN CHISHOLM) and first-round pick in 1983 (G TOM BARRASSO).

-Giguere led Anaheim to the 2003 Stanley Cup Final and was awarded the Conn Smythe Trophy after posting a 1.62 goals-against average and a .945 save percentage.
+Giguere led Anaheim to the 2003 Stanley Cup Final and won the Conn Smythe Trophy after posting a 1.62 GAA and a .945 save percentage.
+Four years later, he helped the Ducks capture their first Stanley Cup by going 13-4 with a 1.97 GAA and .922 save percentage.

-Lecavalier helped Tampa win its first-ever Stanley Cup in 2004.
-He currently leads the NHL in goals (39).
+Lecavalier helped Tampa Bay win its first-ever Stanley Cup in 2004.
+He captured the Maurice Richard

-March 24, 1998 - Tampa Bay obtained RW SANDY MCCARTHY, a third-round draft pick in 1998 (BRAD RICHARDS) and a fifth-round choice from Calgary for C JASON WIEMER.
+March 24, 1998 -- Tampa Bay acquired RW SANDY MCCARTHY, a third-round pick in the 1998 Entry Draft (BRAD RICHARDS) and a fifth-round pick in 1998 (D CURTIS RICH) from Calgary for C JASON WIEMER.

-Richards has developed into a pivotal center for the Lightning.
-He was awarded the Conn Smythe Trophy as playoff MVP in 2004 after he totaled 26 points (12-14--26) in the post season, including seven game-winning goals.
-Richards also won the Lady Byng trophy in 2004.
+Richards was awarded the Conn Smythe Trophy as playoff MVP in 2004 after he totaled 26 playoff points (12-14--26), including seven game-winning goals.
+Richards also won the Lady Byng Trophy that season.

-March 13, 2001 - Los Angeles obtained ADAM MAIR and a second-round pick in the 2001 Entry Draft (MIKE CAMMALLERI) from Toronto for AKI BERG.
+March 13, 2001 -- Los Angeles acquired ADAM MAIR and a second-round pick in the 2001 Entry Draft (C MIKE CAMMALLERI) from Toronto for D AKI BERG.